Demon Copperhead: Plot

 Neglected and hungry, Demon decides to hitchhike to Murder Valley, Tennessee, to find his paternal grandmother.
 He finds his grandmother Betsy Woodall, a hardy old woman who lives with her disabled brother Dick.
 Betsy contacts Coach Winfield, the coach of the Lee High Generals, who takes Demon in.
 Demon moves to Coach's mansion where he meets his daughter Agnes (nicknamed Angus after a misunderstanding) and a young man named U-Haul who assists Coach.
 Coach struggles with alcoholism, but recognizes Demon's potential as a football player.
 He starts training him as a tight end and he eventually becomes a star player for the Generals.
-Demon and Maggot drift apart with Maggot taking on a Goth lifestyle.
+Demon and Maggot drift apart as Maggot takes on a Goth lifestyle and is bullied for his perceived homosexuality.

 Demon connects with his English teacher Lewis Armstrong.
 Mr. Armstrong, who is Black, emphasizes the working class population in Virginia who fought on the Union side in the American Civil War.
-His wife, Annie, also a teacher, tries to nurture Demon's artistic abilities when he is identified as gifted.
-Demon takes a job at a farm supply store where he meets and falls in love with Dori, the daughter of the stores owner.
-Dori's mother is dead and she has dropped out of school to take care of her ailing father.
+His white wife, Annie, also a teacher, tries to nurture Demon's artistic abilities when he is identified as gifted.

+Demon takes a job at a farm supply store where he meets and falls in love with Dori, the daughter of the store's owner.
+Dori, whose mother is dead, shares that she dropped out of school to take care of her dying father.
 At a football game, Demon gets tackled and badly injures his knee.
-The team doctor puts him on oxycontin and Demon quickly gets addicted despite warnings from June.
-After a school dance, Dori gives Demon fentanyl that she stole from her father.
+The team doctor puts him on oxyContin and Demon quickly gets addicted despite warnings from June.
+After a school dance, Dori gives Demon fentanyl that she stole from her father as they have sex.
+The two begin a relationship and start regularly abusing substances together.

 June throws a Fourth of July party at her house.
 Demon discovers that Hammer Kelly, a Peggot cousin through marriage, has started dating Emmy.
 Demon introduces Emmy to Fast Forward at the party and they later form a relationship, devastating Kelly.

-Demon receives a warning from Fast Forward's ex foster sister Rose Dartnell about his violent tendencies, even though she has a strong attachment towards him.
+Demon receives a warning from Fast Forward's former foster sister Rose Dartnell (who Fast Forward previously referred to as his potential girlfriend) about his violent tendencies, sharing he regularly tried to kill his foster siblings and left her permanently scarred in a murder attempt.
+Despite this, Rose loves him and wants to “fix him”.

 Demon tries to see the ocean by traveling east with Fast Forward, Emmy and Maggot.
-This trip is cancelled when Fast Forward reaches Richmond and turns around after doing business with drug dealers there.
+This trip is cancelled when Fast Forward reaches Richmond and, having completed a drug deal, turns around.